Close-up of a newborn lying on a blanket with eyes closed and mouth open mid-sneeze, wearing a striped outfit and raising their arms

 • Falling asleep

-All of these are very common among babies and nothing to worry about.
+All of these are very common among babies and generally nothing to worry about.
 They often act as a good indication that your baby is developing their senses.
 In their first few months of life, your baby is starting to react to the world around them, be it with a laugh and gurgle or a big sneeze.
-As their nasal passages are so small, they often become blocked or irritated, which will prompt them to let out a little grunt or sneeze.
-This is all absolutely normal and does not generally indicate anything is wrong.

-While newborn sneezing is typically nothing to worry about, if you notice your baby sneezing excessively this could be a sign of respiratory illness.
+While newborn sneezing is typically nothing to worry about, if you notice your baby sneezing excessively, this could be a sign of respiratory illness.
 However, it often won’t be the only symptom exhibited by your baby.
 Sneezing on its own is not usually an indication that anything is wrong, but if accompanied by other symptoms such as a fever, coughing or a blocked nose, your child may have a cold.

 Newborn Sneezing, the Common Cold and Flu

-Other common cold and flu symptoms include:
+Other common cold and flu symptoms might include:

 If your child has any of the following, you should ring your GP surgery or call NHS 111 – dial 111: